41y08h/fquery/README.md

 // Invalidate every query with a key that starts with `post` queryClient.invalidateQueries(['posts']);

-// Both queries will be invalidated final posts = useQuery(['posts'], getPosts);
+// here, both queries will be invalidated final posts = useQuery(['posts'], getPosts);
 final post = useQuery(['posts', 1], getPosts);

 // Use `exact: true` to exactly match the query queryClient.invalidateQueries(['posts'], exact: true);

-// Only this will invalidate
-final posts = useQuery(['posts'], getPosts);
+// here, only this will invalidate final posts = useQuery(['posts'], getPosts);
 ```